jworender/lle/Cases/Case_3/Case_3_markdown.md

 ## Introduction

 This document was created by running the "Case_3_markdown.Rmd" file in RStudio.
-It utilizes the script files "functions.R", "rectify.R", and "OR_encode.R",
+It utilizes the script files "functions.R", "rectify.R", and "collapse_limits.R",
 within the "Code" directory in this repository, which are used to define the functions that are called below.
 This document will create all of the synthetic data, fit the data to a model, and then display the results.
 Anyone interested